processity/apex-performance-testing/README.md

 # Apex Performance Testing

 This package helps you to test the performance of Apex code.
-It factors in the variation that we might expect to see from one run to another in Apex tests multiple times and making it easy to plot the results.
+It factors in the variation that we might expect to see from one run to another in Apex.
+It runs the tests multiple times and then plots the results using a CLI plugin.

 You write a test with three parts: `setup`, `run`, and `teardown`.
 The package will run `setup`, will measure CPU time for the `run` part, then run `teardown`.

-Each run is performed inside a Queueable job.
+Each run is performed inside separate transaction.
+Depending on the configuration that you choose, this could be as a Queueable job, a Platform Event Trigger, or in a Queueable Finalizer.
 The framework then chains together the required runs to measure performance multiple times and at multiple input sizes.

 The result of a test run is a number of `PerformanceMeasureResult__c` records with the size and measured CPU time for